Ecola State Park - One of the best hikes in Oregon

 Cape Arago Lighthouse is definitely worth visiting

 • Enjoy a beach day.
-Brandon Beach has some of the best beaches along the Oregon coast, making it the perfect place for beach bumming, swimming, surfing, and all the other classic beach day activities.
+Bandon Beach has some of the best beaches along the Oregon coast, making it the perfect place for beach bumming, swimming, surfing, and all the other classic beach day activities.

 READ MORE: 9 Cool Adventures Around Bandon Beach, Oregon